monster-penguin/BIOS-Preservation-Tool/DEVELOPER_NOTES.md

 | `Platforms` | Comma-sorted platform display names |
 | `Actual MD5` | MD5 of what is currently stored, or `not present` |

+### `report/shopping_missing.csv` / `shopping_hash_mismatch.csv` / `shopping_unverifiable.csv`

+Pre-filtered subsets of `global_shopping_list.csv`, one file per status value.
+Written in the same Report run, immediately after the global list.
+Schema is identical — same five columns, same sort order (canonical name).
+Intended for focused triage: hand the mismatch file to someone hunting wrong-version files, the missing file to someone assembling a collection from scratch, and so on.

 ---

 ## Implementation Notes